 HARO is a free service that connects reporters with potential sources for their articles.
-This can be a good way to get links to your website.
+It can be a good way to get quality links to your website.

 I’ve discussed before how important links are for any SEO campaign.
-If you’ve done any link building yet I bet you’re discovering how hard it can be to get good links that actually help your website.
+If you’ve done any link building yet, I bet you’re discovering how hard it can be to get good links that help your website.

-HARO (Help a Reporter Out) is a free service that connects you with reporters and bloggers who are looking for experts in particular topics.
+HARO (Help a Reporter Out) is a free service that connects you with reporters and bloggers looking for experts on particular topics.
 If you can speak knowledgeably about a topic, you might make a good source for them.
 You might even get a link to your website.

 What makes these links so good?

 Another thing to remember is that sometimes people take advantage of HARO for other gains.
-They don’t really want to use you as a source.
-I’ve had HARO “journalists” sign me up for their email lists or ask me for money to place a link on their website (which is against Google’s rules for link building– so please familiarize yourself with those rules before using this service).
+I’ve had HARO “journalists” sign me up for their email lists without my consent.
+Others have asked me for money to place a link on their website (against Google’s rules for link building so, please familiarize yourself with those rules before using this service).